Creatiwity/witycms-doc/installation.md

 You will now install wityCMS from its source files.
 Go to the download section of [Creatiwity](https://www.creatiwity.net) website and download the latest version of wityCMS.

-Unpack the archive to any folder on your computer and note the location.
+1. Extract the files from the zip folder and save it on your computer (remember to note the location).
-With your FTP program (eg [FileZilla](https://filezilla-project.org/)), send to your server all the contents of the folder, keeping exactly the same structure (of folders and files).
-This may be at the root of your web space or in a subfolder if you wish (for example if you are hosting multiple websites under one domain name).
+2. With your FTP program (eg [FileZilla](https://filezilla-project.org/)), send from your computer to your server the folder, keeping exactly the same structure (folders and files).

 Folder structure:
 ![](folders-01.png)